Get Live Survey Results into SharePoint

 SharePoint

-Online lists gives a possibility to create Forms surveys
+Online lists give a possibility to create Forms surveys

 directly from the list and see the answers as they come